Tomatoes Nutrients | Right Shift Tomatoes Nutrients | Right Shift

 • Always ensure that you wash your tomatoes a few times with clean water to get any dirt and pesticides off their skins.

 • There are several ways of having tomatoes.
 You can slice them up and eat them raw.
-Otherwise, you can also puree them or cook them in oil to create other dishes.
+Otherwise, you can also puree them or cook them in oil to create other dishes, making the most of tomatoes' protein content.

 • Many types of tomatoes are grown in India.
 Some examples of tomato varieties include Arka Vishesh, Arka Apeksha, Arka Abhed, and Arka Rakshak to name a few.
 You can choose any local, ripe variety to get the best tomato nutrition.

-• Tomatoes can be added to lots of healthy snacks like Bhel Puri, salad bowls, Masala Papad, Raita (spiced curd with vegetables) and smoothies.
+• Tomatoes can be added to lots of healthy snacks like Bhel Puri, salad bowls, Masala Papad, Raita (spiced curd with vegetables), and smoothies.
+Given the calories in a tomato are minimal, they’re ideal for light meals.

 Conclusion